FuzzyWuzzy8/Speedo/README.md

 # Speedo

 ## Overview
-Speedo is an Android application designed to track and display real-time speed, maximum speed, distance traveled, and the burned calories.
+Speedo is a simple Android application that tracks and displays real-time speed, maximum speed, distance traveled, and satellite information based on GPS data.

 ## Table of Contents
 - [Overview](#overview)